 Unified has filed more patent challenges than all other third-party petitioners combined.
 Unified was the #6 most prolific all time PTAB petitioner and #4 for 2017.
 Moreover, we have successfully neutralized more patents than any other third-party.

 UNIFIED IS THE MOST SUCCESSFUL THIRD-PARTY SOLUTION

-Since 2013, Unified has filed more IPRs than all other third-parties combined and was the fourth most active petitioner of 2017.
-Unified has developed a reputation for handling tough cases and never avoiding confrontation in the interest of getting lucrative licensing deals done.
-For example, Unified is the only third-party to have challenged the largest and most notorious NPEs, including General Patent Corporation, Intellectual Ventures, IP Edge, Uniloc, Marathon, Acacia, and others.
+Unified has developed a reputation for challenging anyone and the only third-party to have challenged the largest and most notorious NPEs, including General Patent Corporation, Intellectual Ventures, IP Edge, Uniloc, Marathon, Acacia, and others.
 In contrast, other third-parties have developed a close and symbiotic working relationship with the NPEs they purportedly seek to deter, resulting in more frivolous litigation.